-In order to achieve its primary objective of continuous decarbonisation and the reduction of CO_2 emissions by 2030 (-20%), Swiss Life is planning investments totalling around CHF 2 billion over the period in question.
+In order to achieve its objective of reducing carbon intensity by 2030 (-20%), Swiss Life Asset Managers is planning investments totalling around CHF 2 billion over the period in question.
 Swiss Life has introduced a specially developed cockpit to monitor progress and has integrated it into its existing IT applications.

-In order to integrate sustainability criteria systematically into the overall value creation process of real estate investments, Swiss Life has developed its own "Responsible Property Investment Framework".
-This applies to all real estate management activities and is bringing about an optimisation of the real estate portfolio in terms of environmental and social aspects:
+In order to integrate sustainability criteria systematically into the overall value creation process of real estate investments, Swiss Life Asset Managers has developed its own sustainability framework: the "Responsible Property Investment Framework".
+This framework applies to all real estate management activities and optimises the real estate portfolio in terms of environmental and social aspects:

 - In the transaction process, a due diligence checklist is used to identify sustainability opportunities and thus highlight potential to increase value.
 At the same time, this checklist allows early identification of potential risks so that value is preserved for the long term. - Sustainability aspects play a central role in real estate development, from the feasibility study to the construction decision, and are integrated into the planning process.
-Swiss Life defines minimum energy standards, examines ecological risk profiles, analyses the socio-economic effects of real estate development projects and decides on the certification of buildings according to sustainability labels such as Minergie, DGNB, SGNI, LEED, BREEAM and HQE.1 These sustainability labels provide external confirmation of properties' quality in terms of sustainability. - Implementing sustainability measures in property management for example, extensive renovation, specific optimisation measures, efficient in-house utilities and maintenance work helps reduce energy consumption in the portfolio.
-In turn, the associated improvement in the properties' energy efficiency leads to a reduction in CO2 emissions.
-Energy-related maintenance measures (e.g. replacement of heating systems or refurbishment of the building shell) can thus produce energy and CO2 savings of up to 50% for the properties affected.
-In this way, dependence on fossil fuels is reduced further, with a shift to renewable energy sources (e.g. photovoltaics, district heating, geothermal energy, use of river and lake water or pellets). - By making energy-saving adjustments to technical installations and carrying out smaller-scale upgrading measures with a shorter payback period (e.g. lighting systems or insulation of water pipes), Swiss Life brings about improvements outside of major renovation cycles.
-Energy and CO2 savings of around 10% can be achieved through these optimisation measures.
+Swiss Life Asset Managers defines minimum energy standards, examines ecological risk profiles, analyses the socio-economic effects of real estate development projects and decides on the certification of buildings according to sustainability labels such as Minergie, DGNB, SGNI, LEED, BREEAM and HQE.1 These sustainability labels provide external confirmation of properties' quality in terms of sustainability.

-1 Minergie (Swiss Building Standard for Sustainable Building), DGNB (Deutsche Gesellschaft für Nachhaltiges Bauen), LEED (Leadership in Energy and Environmental Design), BREEAM (Building Research Establishment Environmental Assessment Methodology), HQE (High Environmental Quality)
+&lt;sup>1 Minergie (Swiss Building Standard for Sustainable Building), DGNB (Deutsche Gesellschaft für Nachhaltiges Bauen), LEED (Leadership in Energy and Environmental Design), BREEAM (Building Research Establishment Environmental Assessment Methodology), HQE (High Environmental Quality)